Log in

 Learn to master your sales conversations with this 25 page ebook.
 Expect expert advice to help you level-up your soft skills and pump up your conversion rates.

 Inside sales is the process of selling products and services remotely (as opposed to face-to-face).
-Inside sales representatives don’t meet their sales prospects in person.
-Instead, they use phone calls, emails, video conferencing and more to maintain relationships with their leads, prospects and customers.
+Inside sales professionals use phone calls, cold emails, video conferencing and more to maintain relationships with their leads, prospects and customers.

-Inside sales is also known as virtual sales or remote sales.
-It usually takes place from behind a desk and inside sales representatives have the benefit of being able to sell to anyone, regardless of how far away they are.
+You can also define inside sales as virtual sales or remote sales.
+It usually takes place from behind a desk, so inside sales representatives can sell to anyone, regardless of how far away they are.

 What does an outside sales representative do?

-Unlike inside sales, outside sales has a lot less structure.
-One of the main differences when it comes to outside vs. inside sales is that outside sales reps set their own schedule, depending on the industry, and work in a more autonomous way.
-Their working hours may differ from the standard 9 to 5, depending on the types of meetings they’ve arranged.
+Unlike inside sales, outside sales reps often set their own schedules (depending on the industry) and work more autonomously.
+Their working hours may differ from the standard 9 to 5, depending on the types of meetings they arrange.

-Like inside sales, outside sales follows a sales process and thrives on activity-based selling.
-On top of standard sales tools (like CRM and a calendar) and channels (like email, phone calls, and text messages), they also often use tools to map their physical sales territories and routes.
+Like inside sales, outside sales follows set processes and thrives on activity-based selling.
+On top of standard sales tools (e.g., CRM software and a calendar) and channels (e.g., email, phone calls and text messages), reps also use tools to map their physical sales territories and routes.

 What does an inside sales representative do?

-If you’re wondering “what is inside sales?”, you probably also want to know what an inside sales rep does.
-Inside sales reps work from their home or an office, cold calling, emailing, or reaching out in various cases to generate new leads for their sales team.
+Inside sales reps work from their home or office, spending most of their day cold calling, emailing or reaching out in various ways to generate new leads for their team.

-Since inside salespeople don’t meet with their prospects in-person and are involved in remote selling, they need reliable tools to connect with their potential customers.
+Since inside salespeople don’t meet with their prospects in person (thanks to remote selling), they need reliable tools to connect with potential customers.

 • Phone calls